Things to consider before making a Will

 - Be prepared to be flexible and open-minded as to how your Wills are drafted.
 There may be circumstances or potential future events that you have not considered.

-Once you have signed your Will, keep a copy of it in a safe place and tell people you trust where it can be found when the time comes.
+Once you have signed your Will, keep a copy of it in a safe place, Churchers can store your Will for free securely, and tell people you trust where it can be found when the time comes.

-If you need any further advice on making a will please contact a member of our Wills and Probate team
+If you need any further advice on making a Will please contact Julia Shacklady or a member of our Wills and Probate team